 "Parker's timing and body language in The Dance was exceptional."

-"So cute, right?
+"So adorable.
 It's won a whole slew of film awards, and it will make you smile without saying a word."

 "A very adorable short film about sweet, sweet love and it'll make your heart sing."